 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-There have been double digit declines in the inventory levels in all four price ranges shown above.
-The largest decline is a 23% decline in the \$300K - \$400K market -- though the change that is the most impactful for our market and community is likely the 12% decline in the availability of homes under \$200K.
-In theory, we'd start to see inventory levels rising now, given the Spring / Summer market, but as quickly as homes are coming on the market, buyers are buying them.
+There have been declines in the inventory levels of all price ranges shown above -- though the largest declines in inventory over the past year have been in the \$400K+ range where inventory levels have declined 20%.
+The relatively small (12%) decline in inventory levels in the under \$200K price range is likely because we are bottoming out as to how low those inventory levels can possibly go.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months -- it would only take two months (!!) to burn through the under \$200K inventory.
-Many consider a six month supply to be a balance between buyers and sellers, and we aren't anywhere close to that in any price range under \$400K.
+The graph above illustrates that while it would take 7 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory and \$200K-\$300K inventory.
+Many consider a six month supply to be a balance between buyers and sellers.